axarekma/WMC_2017_CUP/README.md

 ## A posterior analysis of the results
 The results are in the book, so how did we do?

-It is easy to naively analyse the results by anecdotal evidence: The only 'correctly' predicted medal in the tournament was the Gold by Fredrik Persson.
+It is easy to naïvely analyse the results by anecdotal evidence: The only 'correctly' predicted medal in the tournament was the Gold by Fredrik Persson.
 1/6 does not seem stellar.
-We must however notice accept that the cup-system is inherently very volatile, and even though all matches contain 18 lanes, the results have historically been very rich in unexpected events.
+We must however notice accept that the cup-system is inherently very volatile, and even though all matches contain 18 lanes, the results have historically been very rich in unexpected events, which is also reflected by the relatively small probability of any single outcome.
 Additionally, there are many more factors than pure averages that go into each mach that is played.
 Things that a simple MC simulation cannot hope to predict.

 As a more rigorous approach, we can compare the predictions that the MC simulations does with other methods.
 In order to do so we can check the outcome for all the matches for both men and women.
 This is done using the correct starting lane of the mach.